python-rope/ropevim/README.rst

 * ``ropevim_enable_autoimport``: Shows whether to enable autoimport.
-* ``ropevim_autoimport_modules``: The name of modules whose global names should be cached.  `RopeGenerateAutoimportCache' reads this list and fills its cache.
+* ``ropevim_autoimport_modules``: The name of modules whose global names should be cached.  `RopeGenerateAutoimportCache` reads this list and fills its cache.
 * ``ropevim_autoimport_underlineds``: If set, autoimport will cache names starting with underlines, too.